ISLETA - ROSARIO ISLANDS

 Why choose this?

-Very private, sand beach, great food, reasonable price, beautiful transparent water, great snorkelling, zero vendors bothering you, great service, beautiful installations, supporting local community, chill music.
+Sand beach, good food, reasonable price, beautiful transparent water, great snorkelling, no vendors bothering you, good service, beautiful installations, supporting local community, chill music.

 Things to know:

 The Rosario Islands need to be accessed via open sea, therefore boats leave earlier in the morning and come back earlier in the afternoon than visits to Tierra Bomba and Bocachica.